Top Down Approach to Topological Duality Defects: Example: SCFTs

 With these examples in hand, we now generalize our discussion to construct duality and triality defects for $\mathfrak{su}(N)$ theories with $\mathcal{N} = 4$ supersymmetry.
 In this case, a complete treatment would first require the classification of possible global forms of the theory.
 Rather than proceed in this way, we mainly focus on how things work in the purely electric case, where the gauge group is $SU(N)$, as well as the purely magnetic case, where the gauge group is $SU(N) / \mathbb{Z}_N$.

-First, consider the Kramers-Wannier-like construction.
+First, consider the construction of Kramers-Wannier-like duality defects from 7-brane insertions with vertical branch cuts attaching to the D3-brane world volume.
 For duality/triality defects of $\mathfrak{su}(N)$ theories, if there is a non-trivial $B_2^\rho$ living on the vertical branch cut, one can always choose a topological boundary condition for the 5D TFT, i.e., a global structure of the 4D gauge theory, so that $B_2^\rho$ is the non-dynamical background gauge field.
 One then ends up with an invertible duality/triality defect $\mathcal{N}(M_3, B_2^\rho)$ in this duality frame, so it is a non-intrinsic duality/triality defect \cite{Kaidi:2022cpf}.
-On the other hand, if there is no non-trivial $B_2^\rho$ that can be defined on the branch cut, the mixed anomaly is trivial.
-In that case, the Kramers-Wannier-like construction does not work.
+On the other hand, if there is no non-trivial $B_2^\rho$ that can be defined on the branch cut, the mixed anomaly is trivial, hence the construction of \cite{Kaidi:2021xfk} does not work.
 This leads to an intrinsic duality/triality defect \cite{Kaidi:2022cpf} which can only be realized by half-space gauging.

 From now on, we focus on providing a universal realization for the half-space gauging construction with $N$ generic.